Mehrshad-sh1382/Projects/README.md

 # Projects
-This is my personal repository projects in C++ nad Pyhon language
+This is my personal repository projects